ShreyasTembhare/ShreyasTembhare/README.md

 # Hey there, I'm Shreyas! 👋

-> "Striving for excellence one commit at a time."
+> "Coding is my passion, and every commit is a step towards growth."

 ## About Me
 - 🎓 Currently pursuing a Master's in Data Science at [Rochester Institute of Technology](https://www.rit.edu), expected graduation May 2026.